rackerlabs/support-how-to/content/how-to/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard/index.md

 3. Troubleshoot the error and repeat the test job.

 When your maintenance plan is reliable, check it in a few days to see if it is running as expected.
-Verify that the **.bak** files are being removed after the expiration and that the transaction logs are being cleaned up after three days.
+Verify that the **.bak** files are removed after the expiration and that the transaction logs are cleaned up after three days.